 FAQ

-Since Brexit, all flights from the European Union to the United Kingdom are considered international flights and require complete CIQ procedures (customs, immigration, quarantine).
-All three London private airports have privatised CIQ terminals enabling expedited processing: allow 15 to 25 minutes for formalities versus 60-90 minutes at commercial airports.
-EU nationals no longer require visas for tourist or business stays up to 6 months, but must present a valid passport (no identity card).
+Since Brexit, all flights from the European Union to the United Kingdom are treated as international flights.
+Full CIQ procedures apply: customs, immigration, quarantine.
+All three London private airports have dedicated CIQ terminals.
+Allow 15 to 25 minutes for formalities, compared with 60 to 90 minutes at a commercial terminal.

 .jpg)